“They made me feel like if I had family around, which I didn’t and I thank you very much.”

 Our services are confidential, free, and available 24/7 from our nurse experts

-If you, or someone you know has been sexually assaulted you have 5 days from the time of the assault to come into the SANE unit to be seen by a sexual assault nurse examiner and receive a medical/forensic exam.
-The 5-day window applies to adult victims.
-For pediatric exams, (child victims 12 years old and younger) there is a 3-day window for seeking services.
-If it is been more than five days since your assault, the nurse examiner can still offer you limited services.
-You can also still receive services from our follow-up clinic as well as get assistance with referrals.
-Just call us at (505) 883-8720.
-You are also encouraged to contact the police and talk about your assault.
+If you, or someone you know, has been sexually assaulted, you have 5 days from the time of the assault to come into the SANE unit and be seen by a Sexual Assault Nurse Examiner.
+To receive a medical/forensic exam, the 5-day window applies to adult victims.
+For pediatric exams (child victims 12 years old and younger), there is a 3-day window for collecting forensic evidence.
+If it is been more than 5 days since your assault, you are still eligible for other services at SANE.
+The nurse examiner may offer you limited services, and you can still receive resources from our follow-up clinic as well as get assistance with referrals.
+Just call us at (505) 884-7263.
+At the time of your exam, you will also be given the option to contact the police and talk about your assault but it is not required.
 Albuquerque SANE is committed to creating a safe, compassionate environment for all victims of interpersonal violence.
-Our nurse examiners are Safe Zone trained to better support members of the lesbian, gay, bisexual, transgender and questioning (LGBTQ) community.
+Our nurse examiners are Safe Zone trained to be better allies of the LGBTQ+ community, are sex worker-friendly, and have experience serving patients experiencing homelessness, substance abuse, and mental illness.
+You must be sober at the time of your medical/forensic exam in order to provide consent for services.

 If you are in danger: Dial 911 for help.